yonkov/muzeum/README.md

 ### Theme Cusomizer
 Use the theme customizer to customize the theme to taste.
 There are just enough options to make your site unique.
 You can change the background color, the header image, the headings text color, the primary menu colors, the top menu colors and even the sidebar links color.

 To use the theme's customizer, log in to your dashboard and navigate to Appearance > Customize.
 You can also access the customizer from the admin bar on the top of the page.

+### Header Options
+You can add custom header image and position it any way you want via the header options in the theme customizer.
+You can also edit the header call to action button on the homepage.
+By default, this theme ships with a beautiful museum logo.
+You can remove it and add your own custom logo from the Site Identity section

 ### Right Sidebar
 The theme supports a right sidebar and you can add as many widgets as you want there.
 You can add a widget from dashboard > widgets.